 - To privacy as defined by rule and law;

 - To have access to your records as provided in Minnesota Statutes section 144.291 to 144.298, except as otherwise provided by law or prior written agreement

 - To be informed about disclosures of your private records that may be made without your written consent.
-Your information shared with the psychologist will be kept confidential unless you are in imminent risk of hurting yourself, you are in imminent risk of hurting another person, you know of minors or vulnerable adults who are being hurt or neglected, or you are a woman who is pregnant and using certain classes of illicit drugs.
+Your information shared with the mental health therapist will be kept confidential unless you are in imminent risk of hurting yourself, you are in imminent risk of hurting another person, you know of minors or vulnerable adults who are being hurt or neglected, or you are a woman who is pregnant and using certain classes of illicit drugs.
 In those situations, appropriate emergency or health care personnel will be contacted in order to address those safety issues.
 If you have been exploited or abused by a previous psychological treatment provider, that provider’s licensing board will be contacted.
-Additionally, if a subpoena is issued and requires that a copy of your counseling records be turned over, the psychologist will be required to provide a copy of your records to comply with the court order
+Additionally, if a subpoena is issued and requires that a copy of your counseling records be turned over, the mental health therapist will be required to provide a copy of your records to comply with the court order

 - To terminate services at any time, except as otherwise provided by law or court order

 If you have concerns about the services you have been provided, you may also choose to file a complaint to your counselor’s supervisor.
 Overseeing the Counseling Center is Stephen Bennett, 507-933-7526, 800 West College Avenue St. Peter, MN 56082